Overview

 Included Pets

 28 pets across 5 rarities sourced from a Roblox asset pack.
-All pet models are fully replaceable — add, remove, or swap models at any time without code changes.
+All pet models are fully replaceable, you can add, remove, or swap them at any time without code changes.

 RarityMultiplier Range